ehealth-ua/ehealth.web/packages/admin/ENVIRONMENT.md

 | `REACT_APP_SENTRY_DSN`         | not set       | Sentry Data Source Name.
 Will be used to configure Sentry SDK.                                                                                                                          |

 Since this application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), all environment variables supported by it are also applicable.
 See more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/advanced-configuration).

+## Feature Flags

+For feature flags we use [flag](https://github.com/garbles/flag) package If you want to add new flag, you must add it to the `REACT_APP_FEATURES`, and then you need to restart your application.
+After this, it will be available in the `flags` object, which passed into `FlagsProvider`.